-Codicote School 326 Club is an after school club for children who attend Codicote School.
+Codicote School 326 Club is a breakfast and after school club for children who attend Codicote School.
 It offers your child a safe, stimulating place in which to play or take part in activities and crafts.

 The club is a non profit making organisation, managed by the Headteacher, staff representatives, and school governors.